 The initiative was taken by the Arab countries, for the first time, to know more about the activities of the CFC and its impact on the ground.
-Ambassador Belal briefed the Ambassadors and other HOMs about the past, present, and future planning of the CFC as he sought their support to continue CFC’s core mission of alleviation of poverty through productivity gains and income for the smallholder farmers and SMEs (Small and Medium Enterprises).
+Ambassador Belal briefed the Ambassadors and other HOMs about the past, present, and future planning of the CFC as he sought their support to continue the CFC’s core mission of poverty alleviation through productivity gains and income for the smallholder farmers and SMEs (Small and Medium Enterprises).

 H.E.
 Mrs. Sahar Ghanem, Ambassador of Yemen, H.E.
 Mr. Hisham Al-Alawi, Ambassador of Iraq, H.E.
 Mr. Abdel Sattar Issa, Ambassador of Lebanon, H.E.
 Mr. Hatem Abdelkader, Ambassador of Egypt, H.E.
 Mr. Daifallah Al-Fayez, Ambassador of Jordan, H.E.
-Shaikh Dr Abdullah al Harthi, Ambassador of the Sultanate of Oman and representatives from Embassies of Kuwait, Algeria, Sudan, Qatar were among the participants.
+Shaikh Dr. Abdullah al Harthi, Ambassador of the Sultanate of Oman and representatives from Embassies of Kuwait, Algeria, Sudan, Qatar were among the participants.

-After brief introduction by Ambassador Bellouki of Morocco, Ambassador Belal briefed the participants on the current as well as probable future initiatives of the CFC.
+After a brief introduction by Ambassador Bellouki of Morocco, Ambassador Belal briefed the participants on the current as well as probable future initiatives of the CFC.
 Amb.
 Belal urged all to pay special attention to extreme poverty globally as this pandemic, once again, sadly proved that we all are linked with our health and wellbeing irrespective of our geographic locations.
 “What extreme poverty really means is that no matter how hard you work, you’re trapped.
 You can’t get out unless helping hands are stretched out.”
 Ambassador Belal noted as he urged all to take care of those whom we left behind.

-Paying tributes to those countries in the Arab region who are commodity success story, Amb.
+Paying tributes to those countries in the Arab region who are a commodity success story, Amb.
 Belal also requested the distinguished participants to share their success stories.
 CFC MD also requested them to introduce CFC to potential stakeholders so that CFC could scale up its work globally.
-Ambassador Belal wished to see more working relations and partnership with the countries in the days to come.
+Ambassador Belal wished to see more working relations and partnerships with the countries in the days to come.